ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 -  the scope of the request throttling, that may be the given request-target, its parent path or the whole Origin;
--  whether non 2xx responses contribute or not to reach the quota limits.
+-  whether non 2xx responses contribute or not to reach the quota limits;
+-  which strategies to use to implement your quota policy.

 ...